-Implementation of communications systems often take 12 to 18 months to complete.
-It is important to understand anticipated lifespans of system components during implementation, so agencies can plan the next phases of the lifecycle.
+Implementation of communications systems often takes 18 to 24 months to complete.
+It is important to understand the anticipated lifespans of system components during implementation, so agencies can plan the next phases of the lifecycle.
 Manufacturers and vendors are eager to develop the next generation of equipment.
 This results in shortened useful life of many legacy systems, especially as replacement parts and the support needed to maintain legacy systems are no longer available.
 Agencies should verify the level of support vendors provide during scheduled maintenance and possible support available beyond the warranty or maintenance agreements.